 How costs are handled by law firms

 Firms handle costs in different ways.
-Some firms will ask you to give some type of collateral to cover the costs of your litigation which could include taking a lien on your house.
-If you give a lien on your home to cover the costs of your case, and you do not pay those costs back to the firm who holds the lien, that firm could foreclose on your home and take it away from you.
-Firms with strong financial resources generally do not engage in this practice.
-As such, BE VERY CAUTIOUS when hiring an attorney, and carefully read the fee agreement, so that you clearly understand what the costs arrangement really is.
-Not all firms require their clients to give title to their homes or put up other forms of collateral to cover the costs of pursuing their claim, so it is very important to do your homework before hiring a law firm to handle your case.
+Some firms will ask you to offer collateral to cover the costs of your litigation, which could include taking a lien on your house.
+If you surrender a lien on your home to cover the costs of your case, and you don’t pay those costs back to the firm that holds the lien, they could foreclose on your home and take it from you.
+Firms with strong financial resources generally don’t engage in this practice.
+As such, be very cautious when hiring an attorney, and carefully read the fee agreement so that you clearly understand what the costs arrangement really is.
+Not all firms require their clients to give title to their homes or put up other forms of collateral to cover the costs of pursuing their claim, so it’s very important to do your homework before hiring a law firm to handle your case.

 Medical malpractice cases are difficult, time consuming, and expensive.
 On average, it takes between 18-24 months from the initial filing of the case to resolution, either through settlement or trial.
 Some cases can be resolved more quickly, and others take even longer.
-This is very dependent on the particular issues involved in your case.
+This is dependent on the issues involved in your case.
 Even when claims resolve quickly, this often means a time period of 12-18 months.
-Other attorneys may tell you that they can get your case resolved more quickly than that, but it is not usually wise to rush to settlement.
+Other attorneys may tell you that they can get your case resolved more quickly than that, but it’s not wise to rush to settlement.

-Settlements that are reached after an incomplete investigation, and without thorough preparation of the claim, tend to be lower in amount.
-In addition, if you resolve your case too quickly, you may find later that you have additional injuries or damages you were not initially aware of.
-But settlement is final, and you cannot go back later and ask for more money.
-Therefore, it is important to be sure that you fully understand the extent of your damages before accepting an offer of settlement.
+Settlements reached after an incomplete investigation, and without thorough preparation of the claim, tend to be lower.
+In addition, if you resolve your case too quickly, you might find later that you have additional injuries or damages you weren’t aware of at first.
+But settlements are final, and you can’t go back later and ask for more money.
+Therefore, it’s important that you fully understand the extent of your damages before accepting any settlement offers.

 You should plan on taking your medical malpractice case to trial.
-There are a variety of reasons for this, but the current trend in malpractice litigation is that doctors will defend their care, even if it is very poor care.
-It is actually very uncommon for cases to settle before being filed, contrary to what many potential plaintiffs believe.
-It almost never occurs that simply sending a letter will be enough to bring about a resolution of your case.
+There are a variety of reasons for this, but the current trend in malpractice litigation is that doctors will defend their care, even if it’s poor care.
+It is actually uncommon for cases to settle before being filed, contrary to what many potential plaintiffs believe.
+Just sending a letter is rarely enough to resolve your case.

-That said, settlements do occur frequently in this type of litigation, and plaintiffs have the best chance of obtaining fair value for their case when it is thoroughly and properly prepared for trial.
-When your case is handled by a reputable firm that is prepared for trial, settlements are more common and are usually larger.
+That said, settlements are common in this type of litigation, and plaintiffs have the best chance of obtaining fair value for their case when it is thoroughly and properly prepared for trial.
+When your case is handled by a reputable firm prepared for trial, settlements are more common and are usually larger.

-You are under no obligation to accept an offer of settlement if you do not believe it is sufficient to compensate you for your injuries.
+You’re under no obligation to accept an offer of settlement if you don’t believe it’s sufficient to compensate you for your injuries.
 Your attorneys will counsel you on the risks and benefits of accepting any offer of settlement, but the decision will ultimately be yours to make.

-Determining the potential value of your medical malpractice case is an important part of representing you.
-Value in this context is not a personal judgment of you, but rather a judgment of what outcome is likely able to be obtained for you based on a number of factors.
+Assessing the potential value of your medical malpractice case is an important part of representing you.
+Value in this context is not a personal judgment, but rather a conclusion of the likely outcomes of you case.

 Each state has its own rules about how much money a plaintiff injured by medical malpractice can recover for their injuries.
 Some states do not place limits on damages, and others do.
 Some state with limits on damages limit only certain kinds of damages and not others.
 What this means is that the value of your claim in Texas might be vastly different from the value of the exact same claim in Minnesota or Maryland.